In an ideal world, you’d be able to train as long as you wanted and never see a decline in effort, intensity, or power.

 Benefits of Beta-Alanine

-Greater Endurance: The major benefit beta-alanine comes from its ability to enhance your endurance and stamina during training.
+Greater Endurance: The major benefit beta-alanine comes from its ability to enhance your muscle endurance and stamina during training.

-What about shorter duration sets lasting less than 60 seconds?
+How does beta-alanine affect shorter duration sets lasting less than 60 seconds?

 The data has shown that beta-alanine can benefit performance in exercise lasting less than one minute (i.e. the length of a typical weight lifting set), but the results haven’t been statistically significant.